ArchiveBox/ArchiveBox/README.md

 Now I can rest soundly knowing important articles and resources I like wont dissapear off the internet.

 My published archive as an example: [sweeting.me/pocket](https://home.sweeting.me/pocket).

-## Security WARNING & Content Disclaimer

-Hosting other people's site content has security implications for your domain, make sure you understand the dangers of hosting other people's CSS & JS files [on your domain](https://developer.mozilla.org/en-US/docs/Web/Security/Same-origin_policy).
-It's best to put this on a domain of its own to slightly mitigate [CSRF attacks](https://en.wikipedia.org/wiki/Cross-site_request_forgery).

-You may also want to blacklist your archive in your `/robots.txt` so that search engines dont index the content on your domain.

-Be aware that some sites you archive may not allow you to rehost their content publicly for copyright reasons, it's up to you to host responsibly and respond to takedown requests appropriately.

 ## Google Chrome Instructions: